MiSTer-devel/Arcade-SilverLand_MiSTer/README.txt

 ---------------------------------------------------------------------------------
 --
+-- NOTE: THERE ARE KNOWN TRANSPARENCY PROBLEMS -- please fix it!
+--
 -- Arcade: Silver Land port to MiSTer
 -- based on Arcade: Crazy Climber port to MiSTer by Sorgelig -- 7 June 2018